-Clerical and Technical Support: The Psychology Department staff includes a Business Administrator, a Research Administrator, a Financial Coordinator, and four Program Assistants.
+Clerical and Technical Support: The Psychology Department is supported by a team of seven administrative staff under the leadership of a Business Administrator.
+Most department operations, program coordination, research administration, financial management, student and faculty support, and facility matters are managed by the staff.
 Computer support for hardware installation and software maintenance is provided by WCAS.
-The departmental staff provides adequate support for the program.